-- Project components or activities that could produce noise levels of concern, including source location, timing and duration. - Terrain and weather. - Disturbance to fish, wildlife and birds (see also Terms 10.1.6 and 10.1.7). - Disturbance of harvest and recreational activities, including tourism. - Potential impacts to harvesting activities. - Impacts to communities.
+- Project components or activities that could produce noise levels of concern, including source location, timing and duration. - Terrain and weather.

+- Disturbance to fish, wildlife and birds (see also Terms 10.1.6 and 10.1.7), including barren ground caribou and grizzly bear. - Disturbance of harvest and recreational activities, including tourism. - Potential impacts to harvesting activities. - Impacts to communities.